abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/eftest-cloverage.md

 ### Using [tools.deps](https://clojure.org/guides/deps_and_cli)

-All we need is to set dependencies and configure runner as a `:eftest` and optionally pass `Eftest`'s params as a `:runner-opts`:
+All we need is to set dependencies and configure runner as `:eftest` and optionally pass `Eftest`'s params as `:runner-opts`:

 *deps.edn*
 ```clojure